 First up, we have an honest-to-goodness City Connection manga!
 Yes, this is real, and you are seeing this right.
 Found completely by mistake as almost everything on this website is, I came across this page with some photos of what appears to be a promotional manga for the Famicom port, printed in the October 1985 issue of CoroCoro Comic, a monthly comic aimed at young boys.
 That was all I had to go on until Ragey over at Random Hoo Haas got in touch with us and not only linked us to the whole thing scanned for us, viewable over here and gave us permission to use them on this page, but also went out of their way to send us the actual book.
 We offer our unending thanks and gratitude to them!

-This two-sided flyer of course has City Connection on the front, but also lists Jaleco's other early Famicom games- in order, there's Exerion, Formation-Z. Ninja-Kun: Majou no Bouken (that's a port of the PUL arcade game Ninja-Kid, rather than Jaleco's own Ninja JaJaMaru-Kun), and Field Combat.
+This two-sided flyer of course has City Connection on the front, but also lists Jaleco's other early Famicom games- in order, there's Exerion, Formation-Z. Ninja-Kun: Majou no Bouken (that's a port of the UPL arcade game Ninja-Kid, rather than Jaleco's own Ninja JaJaMaru-Kun), and Field Combat.
 Different developers and publishers often numbered their Famicom releases (Namco is another example) hence the JP-01 to JP-05 numbering here, and our friend City Connection is JP-05.
-The other notable thing here is it uses some art from the TV commercial for the game (the shots of the cops gett oil-slicked on the right, and the shot of Clarice which is different from the arcade flyer art.)- it seems Jaleco were advertising the game fairly heavily (although other games like Urusei Yatsura: Lum no Wedding Bell and Ninja JaJaMaru-Kun would get TV ads too, it seems City Connection was the only of these early releases to get a TV commercial- a nicely animated one at that).
+The other notable thing here is it uses some images based on the TV commercial for the game (the shots of the cops gett oil-slicked on the right, and the shot of Clarice which is different from the arcade flyer art.)- it seems Jaleco were advertising the game fairly heavily (although other games like Urusei Yatsura: Lum no Wedding Bell and Ninja JaJaMaru-Kun would get TV ads too, it seems City Connection was the only of these early releases to get a TV commercial- a nicely animated one at that).
 Thanks again to @_sharc who acquired this piece of City Connection minutiae for us (in the same parcel as the PC port, no less)